krusha17/Jammin-Eats/docs/technical_overview.md

 ## Logging & Debugging
 - Logging utilities in `src/debug/` help track asset loading and errors.

+## 0.9.3-alpha: Title Screen & Persistence Overhaul
+- TitleState and menu transitions refactored for modularity and reliability
+- Robust error handling and logging for all state transitions
+- Dual persistence support: fallback between DataAccessLayer and GamePersistence
+- Automated tests for database and persistence logic

 ## Extending the Codebase
 - Add new features as modules in `src/`.
 - Follow the modular structure for maintainability.